Today in science: Edwin Hubble and the expanding universe

 November 20, 1889.
 Happy birthday, Edwin Hubble!
-The Hubble Space Telescope is named for this astronomer.
-Why?
-It’s because Hubble’s work was pivotal in changing our cosmology: our idea of the universe as a whole.
+The Hubble Space Telescope is named for this astronomer, because Hubble’s work helped define our modern cosmology, our idea of the universe as a whole.

-Most astronomers 100 years ago believed that the whole universe consisted of just one galaxy, our own Milky Way.
+Consider that most astronomers 100 years ago believed that our whole universe consisted of just one galaxy, our own Milky Way.
 In the 1920s, Hubble was among the first to recognize that there is a universe of galaxies located beyond the boundaries of our Milky Way.

 During the 1920s, Edwin Hubble observed stars that vary in brightness in a patch of light known at the time as the Andromeda nebula.
 He knew that these stars changed in brightness in a way that depended on their true brightness.
 He then saw how bright they looked to find the distance to the Andromeda nebula.